If the separation of church and state is so good, why would not the separation of economy and state prove equally

 The separation of church and state, obliquely suggested in the First Amendment to the US Constitution, was conceived at a time when thinkers and citizens were deeply conscious of the dangers of combining the religious power with the political power.
 Advanced thinkers knew that they did not want their money funding an established church and they did not want priests from an established church having political power over them.
-Nevertheless, our national elites have never hesitated to trespass from the moral-cultural sector into the political sector and from the political sector into the moral-cultural sector when it served their power interests.
+Unfortunately not one person in a hundred gets that our modern secular moral movements are religions in everything but name, and so do not get how modern politics restores the old condominium between church and state.
+And so our modern ruling class never hesitates to trespass from the moral-cultural sector into the political sector and from the political sector into the moral-cultural sector when it serves its power interests.
+The history of the last century is nothing if it does not record the non-stop efforts of moral entrepreneurs to access the power of the state in the propagation of their faith.
 The first breach of the wall of separation occurred in education.

 The US common school movement of the 19th century was, from its inception, driven by religious and cultural power motives.
 The agitation for common schools mounted in the 1830s by Horace Mann and others was a naked attempt to get political control of child education.
 Apart from the fact that Mann boasted that his system would reduce the crime rate — presumably because of superior moral education — the common school movement was also an attempt by Harvard Unitarians to dilute the moral influence of the dominant Puritan churches in New England.
 The Congregationalists and Presbyterians, for their part, were more worried about the moral education of the Irish Catholics.
-They aimed to reform them by teaching Bible studies in the new government schools out of the Protestant Bible.
+They aimed to reform them by teaching Bible studies to their children in the new government schools out of the Protestant Bible.
 All this took place before the appearance of the now familiar “secular” religions like communism, socialism, and progressivism in the mid 19th century.